gskumar1010/watsonxai-OpenshiftAI/README.md

 # Installation of Watsonx.ai on OpenShift

 This guide provides instructions for a quick PoC kind of installation of Watsonx.ai on OpenShift.<br/>
-Watsonx.ai can be installed on public cloud/on-prem - on top of OpenShift.
+Watsonx.ai can be installed on top of OpenShift either in public cloud or on-prem.

 ## Installation Steps
 ### Installing Cloud Pak for Data Control Plane

 1. Have a running OCP cluster.
    I had 6 worker nodes (m6i.2xlarge) running on AWS of which I allocated 3 nodes for OpenShift Data Foundation(ODF).
-I installed ODF using Operator Hub.
+I installed ODF using Operator Hub on the OpenShift web interface.

 2. Have Podman or docker desktop up and running on your workstation - to pull images from IBM’s registry